 - The Government of Canada issues a variety of fixed-income securities - 1.
 Marketable bonds largest single issuer in the Canadian marketplace.
-All GOC bonds are noncallable - Treasury bills short-term government obligations, offered in denominations from \$1,000 to \$1,000,000.
+All GOC bonds are noncallable - 2.
+Treasury bills short-term government obligations, offered in denominations from \$1,000 to \$1,000,000.
 These are auctioned every two weeks by the Minister of Finance through the Bank of Canada with original terms to maturity of 3 months, 6 months and 1 year.
-T-bills are issued at a discount and mature at 100.
+Tbills are issued at a discount and mature at 100.
 The difference between the issue price and maturity value is taxable as interest income; however we do not consider T-bills as interest-paying instruments - 3.
-Canada Savings Bonds (CSBs) and Canada Premium Bonds - were a secure savings product; however due to declining sales, the sale was discontinued in November 2017.
-These bonds are not transferable, therefore have no secondary market.
-The bonds can be redeemed by investors at any time throughout the year - 4.
 Real return bonds the coupon payments and principal repayment are adjusted for inflation to provide a fixed real coupon rate.
 At each interest payment, the real coupon is applied to a principal balance that has been adjusted for the cumulative level of inflation